-What to Expect from Volkswagen’s Trinity EV [Update]
+What to expect from Volkswagen’s Trinity electric car [Update]

-• Trinity project projected to give Volkswagen its next Model 3/Model Y rival
+• Trinity project projected to give Volkswagen its next Model Y rival

 • Likely to have fewer hardware variants and allow existing customers to "unlock" new specs